 If you receive a denial from the social security administration and have representation on your social security claim, contact your social security attorney or non-attorney disability representative immediatley.
 This individual will submit the necessary paperwork for your appeal.

 If you were denied on the initial claim, your representative will send in a request for reconsideration appeal.
 This will include the appeal request form (form SSA-561-U2), the disability report form (form SSA-3441) and medical release forms that have been signed by you (form SSA-827) so that the disability examiner may request additional medical records if more documentation is needed.

-If you were denied on a reconsideration appeal, your disability representative will send in a request for a disability hearing with a social security judge, i.e. a federal administrative law.
+If you were denied on a reconsideration appeal in Florida, your disability representative will send in a request for a disability hearing with a social security judge, i.e. a federal administrative law.
 This will include the appeal request form (HA-501), the disability report form (SSA-3441) and, once again, medical release forms (form SSA-827).

 Your disability representative, prior to submitting the appeal, may call you to see if there is any updated information to address in the appeal submission, such as additional medical treatment sources, visits to your current doctors, changes in your condition, changes in the medications that you take, or changes in your diagnoses.

 After the appeal has been submitted, your disability representative will generally send you copies of the appeal for your own records, while keeping a copy for their file (which often comes in handy in instances in which the social security administration claims not to have received the appeal).